piusmwilson/writing/cl63li3mj01ud9vnvfji9bwyt.md

 The purpose of Software Quality Assurance, or SQA, is to make sure your software meets the required quality standards, including functioning, performance, and security.
 Although the term may sound very technical, it can directly affect your business.
 Bad quality software lowers the efficiency of the users and rises maintenance costs.

 # Who Is Responsible for Software Quality Assurance?
-Even though everyone in a software development team is responsible for software quality assurance, a software Quality Assurance Engineer should constantly question parts of the software development process to ensure the team is not only building the right product but also building it correctly.
+Even though everyone in a software development team is responsible for software quality assurance, a Software Quality Assurance Engineer should constantly question parts of the software development process to ensure the team is not only building the right product but also building it correctly.

 An individual in this role can have many titles including QA engineer or QA analyst, Software QA Consultant, Software engineer in test, or Tester, Quality Assurance Analyst (QA Analyst), Quality Assurance Engineer (QA Engineer), Software Quality Assurance Engineer (SQA Engineer), Software Quality Engineer, Quality Assurance Director (QA Director), Software Quality Engineer, Product Assurance Engineer, and Software Test Engineer.